CTHRU/Hitrava/README.md

 ----------
 ## Introduction
-Hitrava converts health activities registered using a Honor or Huawei activity tracker or smart watch in the [`Huawei Health`](https://play.google.com/store/apps/details?id=com.huawei.health) app into a file format that can be directly uploaded to [`Strava`](https://strava.com).
+Hitrava converts health activities registered using a Honor or Huawei activity tracker or smartwatch in the [`Huawei Health`](https://play.google.com/store/apps/details?id=com.huawei.health) app into a file format that can be directly uploaded to [`Strava`](https://strava.com).